djhenderson/pywikitree/README.md

+There have been a number of breaking changes in the WikiTree API, which has broken this package.

 This package is a Python interface to the WikiTree Apps API

 Currently, documentation is contained in docstrings in the source.